 Make the Center setting move along a path from left to right.

 You should get an animation similar to the one like the image sequence on the left.

 * The Volumetric Light effect requires to adjust the position setting of the light source and possibly its Path, its Power and its Length.

-* You can also define the light color, use a color gradient (like in the example on the left) or even have a color that depends on the source image.
+* You can also define the light color, use a color gradient, or even have a color that depends on the source image.
 You can select one of these options in the Color Source menu.